superblocksteam/agent/README.md

 #### v0.x to v1.0 Migration Guide

 * Container ports are now specified under `service.ports.http`.
 It is recommended that you leave these settings as default.
 * Agent URL field `superblocks.agentUrl` must be updated from `https://myagent.example.com/agent` to `https://myagent.example.com`.
-The new OPA no longer has the `agent` prefix to its endpoints.
+The new OPA no longer has the `agent` suffix path on its endpoints.
 * Agent Environment variable `superblocks.agentEnvironment` is deprecated and you must start using `superblocks.agentTags`.
   * `superblocks.agentEnvironment: "*"` is equivalent to `superblocks.agentTags: "profile:*"`
   * `superblocks.agentEnvironment: "staging"` is equivalent to `superblocks.agentTags: "profile:staging"`